 AWS Elastic Load Balancing: Classic vs Application

-On August 11, 2016, Amazon Web Services introduced its new Application Load Balancer (ALB), a new load balancer allowing developers to direct and configure user traffic to apps in the public AWS cloud.
+On August 11, 2016, Amazon Web Services (AWS) introduced its new Application Load Balancer (ALB), a new load balancer allowing developers to direct and configure user traffic to apps in the public AWS cloud.
 This is a welcome feature that gives businesses deploying their stacks on AWS many more options when routing traffic to backend instances using Elastic Load Balancing (ELB).

 The previously existing ELB product offering has now been renamed the Classic Load Balancer, and is still an option when configuring the ELB through either the API or via the AWS Console.